The Fed, Rates, and Value

 At ICON we calculate intrinsic value by using our proprietary valuation model to assign a value-to-price (V/P) ratio to individual companies.
 We take average earnings per share (EPS), future earnings growth estimates, beta, and bond yield.
 Then, using a bottom approach to the market, we aggregate those V/Ps to get individual V/P ratios for industries, sectors, and ultimately the overall market.

 As we go through time, we bring new earnings for a company into our valuation equation and we drop off old earnings.
-Given the big surge in earnings happening in 2021 and 2022, I estimate earnings will add about .15 V/P points to our current market V/P of 1.12 over the coming years.
+Given the big surge in earnings happening in 2021 and 2022, it is possible that earnings will increase our current market V/P of 1.12 over the coming years.
 Offsetting that, however, is the increase in the 10-year Treasury yield.
 For our discount rate we build off the 10-year Treasury and add the credit spread for each company’s bond rating.

 So there is a race going on.
 New earnings will boost value.
 Rising 10-year yield reduces value.